crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 3. The [MultiSurfaceViewsActivity](MultiSurfaceViewsActivity.java) and [MultiTextureViewsActivity](MultiTextureViewsActivity.java) sample demonstrate XWALK-2012 feature basic functionalities, include:
+### 3. The [XWalkViewWithMultiSurfaceViews](XWalkViewWithMultiSurfaceViews.java) and [XWalkViewWithMultiTextureViews](XWalkViewWithMultiTextureViews.java) sample demonstrate XWALK-2012 feature basic functionalities, include:

 * Multiple surfaceViews can be shown in order at first
 * Multiple surfaceViews can be shown in order when rotating the device screen 90 degrees